4005 S Soapstone Basin Rd. Kamas, UT 84036 801-466-6299 UPDATED: November 2025

 We value your feedback and use it to improve our programs from week to week.
 An electronic survey will be emailed to you the following week.
 Please be sure to take the time to fill out the survey.
 Your opinion matters to us and we can’t make camp great without you!
 We ask families to be mindful about feedback to be realistic requests.
 During check-out the camp director and other leadership staff will be available to discuss your camper’s week and answer any questions.

 Friday Pick up: Friday closing ceremonies are held at 4:00 pm.
 Families should be packing up their car and heading out of camp by 5:15pm at the latest.
-What happens at closing ceremony: brief overview of the week, give out value camper awards, give out golden dog tag to one winning cabin, closing remarks and head out!
+What happens at closing ceremony: We'll provide a brief overview of the week, give out value camper awards, give out the golden dog tag to one winning cabin, closing remarks and head out!
 There will be someone at the gate & corral telling parents where to park and how to get to the amphitheater for ceremony!
 There is still bus service available to return the campers to Salt Lake for a nominal fee of $30, if that's more convenient.

 All items found at camp will not be stored at camp following the session.
 Please ensure you go to the 'Lost and Found' table during check out to see if your campers belongings are there.
 You are free to E-mail our director (jgreen@ymcautah.org) to inquire about any lost items.